CaveyeVictor/OO_Programmeren_I/README.md

 ## Problems in Eclipse?

-Search for .java/.class file and open it with text-editor en copy past it into a new class.
+Search for .java/.class file and open it with text-editor en copy paste it into a new class.